Tarrare (Atlanta)

 "Tarrare" is the tenth episode and season finale of the third season of the American comedy-drama television series Atlanta.
 It is the 31st overall episode of the series and was written by executive producer Stefani Robinson and directed by series creator and main actor Donald Glover.
 It was first broadcast on FX in the United States on May 19, 2022.

 The series is set in Atlanta and follows Earnest "Earn" Marks, as he tries to redeem himself in the eyes of his ex-girlfriend Van, who is also the mother of their daughter Lottie; as well as his parents and his cousin Alfred, who raps under the stage name "Paper Boi"; and Darius, Alfred's eccentric right-hand man.
 For the season, the characters find themselves in Europe in the middle of a concert tour.
-In the episode, Van's friends find her in Paris and are astounded by her new personality and her weird hobbies.
+In the episode, Van's old friend Candice finds her in Paris and is astounded by her new personality and her strange hobbies.

 According to Nielsen Media Research, the episode was seen by an estimated 0.152 million household viewers and gained a 0.1 ratings share among adults aged 18–49.
-The episode received critical acclaim, with critics praising the writing, Zazie Beetz' performance, Alexander Skarsgård's guest appearance, humor and emotional tone.
+The episode received critical acclaim, with critics praising the writing, Zazie Beetz's performance, Alexander Skarsgård's guest appearance, humor and emotional tone.
 However, some were critical of the decision to not include the rest of the characters, as well as relegating Earn to a post credits scene, feeling it did not work as a season finale.

 Plot

 In Paris, Van’s friend Candice (Adriyan Rae) and her friends Shanice (Shanice Castro) and Xosha (Xosha Roquemore) are chatting at a coffee shop.
-Candice then discovers Van (Zazie Beetz) nearby and greets her, discovering that she is now using a French accent.
-She takes them to her apartment, where Candice is surprised to see that she is a model in magazines and has a partner named Marcel.
+Candice then discovers Van (Zazie Beetz) nearby and greets her, discovering that she is now speaking exclusively with a French accent.
+She takes them to her apartment where Candice is surprised to see that she is a model in magazines and has a partner named Marcel.

-Van then takes them to an apartment for her friend, actor Alexander Skarsgård, implying that they have a sexual relationship.
-As Skarsgård dances and starts undressing, Van plants some drugs on his bed and they leave.
-She then tells the receptionist that Skarsgård may be dying from the drugs, claiming it's part of a game with him.
-They then go to a housing project, where Van plans to pick up a package but discovers that it is missing, deducing that a person named Emilio was responsible.
-They also find their motorcycles' tires have been stabbed with a knife just as a gang shows up, referring to Van as "Tarrare".
+Van then takes them to a hotel apartment to see her friend, actor Alexander Skarsgård, implying that they have a sexual relationship.
+As Skarsgård dances and starts undressing, Van plants some drugs on his bed before leaving with her friends.
+She informs the receptionist that Skarsgård may be dying from the drugs, claiming to Candice that it's part of a game with him.
+They then go to a housing project where Van plans to pick up a package using a key she got from Skarsgård, but she discovers that it's missing, deducing that a person named Emilio is responsible.
+The group also find their mopeds' tires have been stabbed with a knife just as a gang shows up, referring to Van as "Tarrare".
 Van states that Tarrare is "the man who ate the baby.”
 However, the gang leaves when they see a nearby fight, allowing the girls to flee.